wael-fadlallah/waelfadlallah.com/content/posts/building-simple-ci-cd-pipeline.md

     upload: index.html

 {{< /code>}}
+We are setting the environment to `standard` and the runtime to `nodejs16` you can learn more about app engine environments by click [here](https://cloud.google.com/appengine/docs/the-appengine-environments),And the `handlers` are URL patterns and descriptions of how they should be handled, for exapmle am making `assets` a static dirctory and mapping very request for a JS or CSS file to it, and finally I'm mapping any other request to `index.html` file

-now if you didn't install gcloud yet now is a good click [here](https://cloud.google.com/sdk/docs/install)
+Now if you didn't install gcloud yet now is a good time, click [here](https://cloud.google.com/sdk/docs/install) for instructions.

 First login to your account